TokyoWars/arcade-legends-3-batocera/docs/controls.md

             ↓
     Batocera / MAME

-The bridge handles the hardware-specific translation once.
+The hardware-specific translation is handled once in the bridge.

-After that, controller assignment is handled normally by Batocera and MAME.
+After that, Batocera and MAME can work with the controls normally.

 ---

 ## Start and Coin Without Adding Buttons

-One of the goals of the conversion was to preserve the original control panel without drilling holes for additional Coin buttons.
+One of the goals of the conversion was to keep the original control panel intact.

+No additional Coin buttons were added.

-The existing player button therefore has two software-defined behaviors.
+Instead, the original player button has two behaviors:

-Short press:
+    Short press

-    START
+    → START

-Long press of approximately one second:
+    Hold for approximately one second

-    SELECT / COIN
+    → SELECT / COIN

 Conceptually: